natetrek/kirix-website/README.md

-## Multipage Brochure Website Template
+## Kirix Website

-Minimal starter template for a multipage brochure website using Vite, Vue 3, and Tailwind CSS
+Website for the Kirix open source project

 ### Installation and setup